epeterson320/epeterson320.github.io/_drafts/programming-is-rhetoric-or-why-programmers-should-read-good-writing.md

 This isn't a new idea.

 What I'm really trying to say is that the best programming happens when you use both your left and right brain together.
+And also that I would pay handsomely for a compiler that understands the phrase, "You get the idea, right?"